-We will assess you through unseen written exams, lab reports, presentations and coursework essays.
+We will assess you through unseen written exams, lab reports, poster and oral presentations, and coursework essays.

 The study time and assessment methods detailed above are typical and give you a good indication of what to expect.
 However, they may change if the course modules change.

-Minimum 2:1, or overseas equivalent, in a biomedical or sport science related subject.
+Minimum 2:1 in a biomedical Science, Physiology, Medicine or Sport Science related subject.